bio-ontology-research-group/ontology-tutorial/README.md

 want to play with the methods yourself, and go away with some running code examples that you can build on, downloading and running the code is necessary.

+Detailed instructions:
+ * Download Beaker Notebook from http://beakernotebook.com/ (for Win, Mac, or GNU/Linux)
+ * Install Beaker Notebook; follow the instructions provided and download the required dependencies
+   * Alternatively, download the Beaker Notebook Docker image from https://hub.docker.com/r/beakernotebook/beaker/ or using `docker pull beakernotebook/beaker`
+ * Download the [ontology-analysis.bkr](https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.bkr) file and store on your disk.
+ * Run Beaker Notebook using `beaker.command`
+   * This will open a web browser, or browser window, with the Beaker environment.
+ * In your browser, File -> Open (.bkr) and open the file `ontology-analysis.bkr` that you downloaded
+ * Below the first Groovy box, click on `Run`
+   * Depending on your Internet connection, this may take some time!
+ * Below the second Groovy box, click on `Run`
+   * Depending on your Internet connection, this may take some time!

 # Schedule

 # Reading materials